dpazz/SenseESP-ChainCounter-TM1637/README.md

  > The hardware used for this project is a very popular and cheap Hall sensor NJK-5002C connected to the 12 V power.
 The voltage of
  > signal wire coming from this sensor is reduced by a voltage divider in order to obtain the required 3.3V TTL input for each pulse
- > (a common 10 kOhm potentiometer can used to obtain the reduction).
-A simple neodimium magnet should be installed in the gypsy (if
+ > (a common 10 kOhm potentiometer can be used to obtain the reduction).
+A simple neodimium magnet should be installed in the gypsy
- > not yet factory provided) facing the fixed installation of the hall sensor at every rotation.
+ > (if not yet factory provided) facing the fixed installation of the hall sensor at every rotation.
 Is up to you to build a "marine
  > grade" weather proof casing & installation of the two (magnet & sensor) fitting to your boat windlass.
 Many examples of this can be
  > found on YouTube.
  >